Estimated time: Weekend

 - End your laddering with a last row of just one bead.
 If you want to make a longer bracelet for a larger wrist, you can extend the length with the same number of beads by doing a pattern of: 1-1-2-1-1.
 For additional length, you can also add a second macramé button loop.

 - When ending, macramé after your last bead about 4 complete square knots.
 Be sure to coat the last two knots with GS Hypo Cement.
-Allow the glue to dry before cutting the Tuff Cord tails off.
+Allow the glue to dry before cutting the Fine C-Lon tails off.
 In older handouts and videos we have recommended using a Thread Burner to cauterize thread.
 We don’t feel this is still necessary.
 If you use glue appropriately and cut your thread carefully, your jewelry is secure.
 Just don’t cut into your macramé knots!

 - Check the button will fit through the opening of the leather tails before you macramé the second loop.
 Repeat Step 6.
 Use your cutters to cut away excess leather.